Homa (ritual)

-It is rooted in the Vedic religion, and was adopted in ancient times by Buddhism and Jainism.
-The practice spread from India to Central Asia, East Asia and Southeast Asia.
+It is rooted in the Vedic religion, and was also adopted in ancient times by Buddhism and Jainism.
+The practice spread from India to Central Asia, East Asia, and Southeast Asia.
 Homa rituals remain an important part of many Hindu ceremonies, and variations of homa continue to be practiced in current-day Buddhism, particularly in parts of Tibet and Japan.
 It is also found in modern Jainism.

 A homa is also called yajna in Hinduism, sometimes for larger public fire rituals, or jajnavidhana or goma in Buddhism.
 In modern times, a homa tends to be a private ritual around a symbolic fire, such as those observed at a wedding.

 Etymology

 The Sanskrit word homa (होम) is from the root hu, which refers to "pouring into fire, offer, sacrifice".